-Yala Peak considered one of Nepal’s easier trekking peaks, is a fantastic beginner’s mountaineering trip.
+Yala Peak Climbing is considered as one of Nepal’s easier peak climbing and also a fantastic beginner’s mountaineering trip.
 This beautiful peak affords surprising views of Shishapang 8012 meters.
 Yala peak is a part of the Langtang Himal which lies just to the north of Kathmandu in the Langtang region.
 The base camp of Yala Peak is near to Kyangjin Gompa and the climb is steady allowing plenty of time for the novice to intermediate mountaineer to get acclimatised.
-The trek kicks off in Dunche and passes through the beautiful Langtang Valley with its rich culture and Tamang Villages.
+The amazing Yala Peak Climbing kicks off in Dunche and passes through the beautiful Langtang Valley with its rich culture and Tamang Villages.

 3 Hours Before Flight Time

 Upon your arrival to Nepal, a Visit Heaven Trek representative will meet you and transfer you to the hotel.
 Take your time to rest and relax after your flight.
 You will meet your team leader and get a general briefing about the trip to come.